-Foglight for DB2 LUW has four sensitivity levels that control which alarms are reported:
+In previous versions, Foglight for DB2 LUW offered four sensitivity levels that controlled which alarms were reported:

-- Essential Store and display only critical or fatal alarms. - Normal Store and display most alarms essential and best practices; only critical and fatal statistical alarms. - Tuning Store and display all SQL Server alarms sent to Foglight.
+- Essential Store and display only critical or fatal alarms. - Normal Store and display most alarms essential and best practices; only critical and fatal statistical alarms.

+Tuning - Store and display all DB2 alarms sent to Foglight.